tacman/PyPsyExp/demos/stroop/README.txt

 colors (red, green, blue, or yellow) and depending on the block, queries either the color specified by the word or the color of the word itself.
-In a block in which the actual color is queried, some catch words are either gibberish or non-color english words.
+In a block in which the actual color is queried, some catch words are either gibberish or non-color English words.
 One variable manipulated is whether the word is inverted or not.

 The demo is provided as a demonstration of appropriate coding practices while